-Meet Austin, an aerospace engineering senior, who studied abroad during spring break with the Burnett Honors College.
-This engineering-based trip counts for a technical elective and gives you access the industry leaders at aerospace conglomerate, Embraer:
+Meet Austin, an aerospace engineering senior, who chose to study abroad during spring break with the Burnett Honors College.
+This engineering-based trip counts for a technical elective and gives you access the industry leaders at aerospace conglomerate, Embraer.

 We had a class staring in January that involved learning contemporary manufacturing methods and several classes leading up to the trip that usually met weekly.
 In addition to the classes, we had several trips to manufacturing facilities here in Florida, including a couple of different trips to Embraer’s Melbourne facility.
 We also went to the Piper facility in Vero Beach, and to the regional airport to meet with a local pilot where we toured his plane.
 We did this in preparation for our big trip to Brazil where we were to tour several Embraer facilities.

 “Being in aerospace, you don’t get a lot of chances to really touch engineering and see what happens behind the scenes – the real application of being an aerospace student.
 This trip and the class afforded me the opportunity to actually see what goes on, from design aspects to manufacturing.” -Austin Searles